 The current flows through into the human body when it supplies it as the pathway of minimal resistance.
 Fault currents can result in electrical shock, electrocution, or flames, resulting in damage or death.
 More power supply is required throughout a short circuit, resulting in electromagnetic sparks and extremely high degrees that can melt polymers or ignite combustible materials like wood or cloth.

-Due to the severity of short circuits, users must take preventative measures to reduce the risk of such accidents from occurring.
+Due to the severity of short circuits, users must take preventative measures to reduce the risk of such accidents occurring.
 Here are five preventive ways you can employ to secure yourself against the harms of short circuits:

 If any of these signs are present, it is an early indication of a short circuit occurrence and must be checked by a professional as soon as possible.